 This began me wondering.
 What are we doing at these extremes?
 Are we living or are we dying?
 I am excited at the thought of understanding how altitude or other extreme pressures alter the ongoing state of a neurological disease.
 Despite a rich understanding of how the body reacts to these situations, we know very little about the brain, especially in regards to electrical activity.
 Fox’s anecdote is of particular interest because my primary research is on Parkinson’s disease (PD).
 Uncovering the mechanisms that drive the symptoms and side effects of PD is critical to informing therapies for the over ten million people diagnosed worldwide.

-In the lab, I use in-vivo electrophysiology to investigate how neural oscillations are involved in motor function.
-These brain signals are also available through non-invasive EEG measures, and I have developed tools that make this data collection feasible in extreme conditions.
+In the lab, I use in-vivo electrophysiology to investigate how distinct neural pathways contribute to motor function.
+These insights continue to inspire my work on tools and techniques capable of studying humans in extreme conditions.
 I'm inclined to think that normal people in extreme environments look like diseased people in normal environments.
-My goal is to describe how different environments alter brain activity and affect motor learning and performance.
+My goal is to describe how different environments alter brain activity and ultimately affect motor performance.

 Causes & ethos